Fixed Income Disclosures (Terms and conditions of Fixed Income Dealing)

 Transactions whose pricing is set by reference to a benchmark give rise to particular risk management concerns because Deutsche Bank, as a market maker, will be obligated to execute at a price that is not known at the time of trade.
-Risk management practices and Deutsche Bank’s other ordinary course activities will often result in the execution of hedging transactions before and during the fixing window, which may impact the ultimate benchmark fixing and may also impact pricing, volume and volatility in related markets.
+Risk management practices and Deutsche Bank’s other ordinary course activities (including sourcing liquidity for other customer orders that are unrelated to a benchmark fixing, or acting as a market maker or engaging in risk management activities) will often result in the execution of hedging transactions before and during the fixing window, which may impact the ultimate benchmark fixing and may also impact pricing, volume and volatility in related markets.

 Protecting the confidentiality and security of customer information is an important part of how Deutsche Bank conducts its business.
 Deutsche Bank has reasonable controls that are designed to protect a customer’s confidential information.
-However, counterparties should understand that Deutsche Bank does make use of some information contained in trade requests in order to effectuate and risk manage the transactions themselves.
+However, counterparties should understand that Deutsche Bank does make use of some information contained in trade requests in order to facilitate the execution of and risk manage the transactions themselves.

 Specifically, Deutsche Bank may use the economic terms of a trade request (but not the counterparty’s identity) to test liquidity and/or execute trades with one or more third parties (including interdealer brokers) in order to source liquidity.
 Deutsche Bank may also use the economic terms of various transactions (including factors relating to market, liquidity and credit risk) on a portfolio, individual trade or other basis to evaluate and execute risk-mitigating transactions.
-To facilitate this activity, Deutsche Bank may internally share economic terms relating to a transaction with persons acting in a sales or trading capacity for Deutsche Bank (or one of its agents).
+To facilitate this activity, subject to internal controls and compliance with applicable law and regulation, Deutsche Bank may internally share economic terms relating to a transaction with persons acting in a sales or trading capacity for Deutsche Bank (or one of its agents).
 Deutsche Bank may also use economic information in its pricing methodology, as long as such usage is not designed or intended to disadvantage a customer.

-Deutsche Bank analyses transaction data on an individual and aggregate basis for a variety of purposes, including counterparty risk management, sales coverage, and customer relationship management.
+Deutsche Bank analyses transaction data on an individual and aggregate basis for a variety of purposes, including counterparty risk management, sales coverage, and customer relationship management, to inform its overall market views and pricing and to tailor the provision of products and services to counterparties.
 Deutsche Bank may introduce such data to a third party vendor in an aggregated form for the purposes of benchmarking its performance.

-In addition, Deutsche Bank may analyse, comment on and disseminate aggregated and anonymized information regarding executed transaction, as well as unexecuted orders or transaction instructions (other than market orders), together with other available information regarding various markets, internally and (with potential categorization as to product, geography and/or industry) to its customers as part of its general market commentary and trade ideas.
+In addition, Deutsche Bank may analyse, comment on and disseminate aggregated and anonymized information regarding executed transaction, as well as unexecuted orders or transaction instructions (other than market orders and trade requests subject to last look controls), together with other available information regarding various markets, internally and (with potential categorization as to product, geography and/or industry) to its customers as part of its general market commentary and trade ideas.

 In particular Deutsche Bank may provide market colour, which can be any view or commentary.
-Market colour is not objective or independent, and may not be subject to the same controls as research.
-Market colour is not a recommendation and should not be relied on as such by clients.
+Market colour is not intended as research and is not objective or independent, and may not be subject to the same controls as research.
+Market colour is not a recommendation and does not constitute financial or investment advice and should not be relied on as such by clients.

 All information provided to a customer by Deutsche Bank (unless already in the public domain) should be treated as confidential and should not be disclosed by a customer to any third party.